 Grant Opportunity Guideline Templates

-The CGRGs specifies the types of selection process and provides information on each type of grant opportunity.
+The CGRGs outlines the types of selection processes available and provides information on each type of grant opportunity.
 Grant opportunity guidelines must be consistent with the CGRGs and be published on GrantConnect.

 Grant opportunities using an open competitive selection process as well as open non-competitive; targeted competitive; or closed non-competitive selection processes use the:

 Grant opportunities which require only eligibility criteria and do not have a merit process using assessment criteria use the: